Car Seat Recycling

 Westside Baby in West Seattle

 Westside Baby has a program in which they work with social service agencies throughout the city to match families in need with good car seats.
-You can donate at their site or at one of their community partners, including Childish Things in North Seattle.
+Click here for donation sites or check out one their community partners, including Childish Things in North Seattle.

 Baby Corner on Capitol Hill

 Some consignment stores are able to accept car seats for resale as long as they have never been in a car accident, are less than 6 years old, have not had its straps washed nor bleached and have not been recalled.
 Please call first as many consignment stores do not accept them.